apisuomi/requirements/README.md

 Simple example: As an API developer I want to be able to add new API to repository so that it will be publically available.

-Another one: As a developer consuming APIs, I want to be able to find APIs that could help me and find the relevant specs.

 ## Features:
 * As a developer I want to be able to update any given attribute on listed APIs (which I'm entitled to do so)
 * As an API publisher I want to be able to write API description with RAML and use that file as data input or update for listed API